NomicFoundation/hardhat/docs/getting-started/README.md

 The sample project will ask you to install `buidler-waffle` and `buidler-ethers`, which makes Buidler compatible with tests built with Waffle.
 You can learn more about it [in this guide](../guides/waffle-testing.md).

 ::: tip
-You can install those dependencies manually with `npm install --save-dev @nomiclabs/buidler-waffle ethereum-waffle chai @nomiclabs/buidler-ethers ethers`
+Buidler will let you know how, but in case you missed it you can install them with `npm install --save-dev @nomiclabs/buidler-waffle ethereum-waffle chai @nomiclabs/buidler-ethers ethers`
 :::

 ### Running tasks